-The most important aspect of the rules is to avoid any significant and impactful contact.
-The first important aspect of the rules is to make the flags an easy target.
+The most important principle of the rules is to avoid any significant and impactful contact.
+The first important aspect of this principle is to make the flags an easy target.
 The runner is restricted from using anything other than legal flags and legal tactics (e.g. spinning) to restrict an opponent's access to their flags.
 In return the flag puller must take all reasonable steps to minimize contact during the act of removing the flag from an opponent.

-The second important aspect of the rules is right of place and right of way, which determine who is charged with avoiding contact.
+The second important aspect of this principle is right of place and right of way, which determine who is charged with avoiding contact.
 As a general rule, priority is given to the offense up to the point before the ball is passed or handed off and to the defense thereafter.
-However, these rights must not be abused to provoke contact.
-Intentionally contacting an opponent, even with right of way priority, will be penalized.
+Conversely, the responsibility to avoid contact lies with the opposing player.